RuipingL/MISS/README.md

 </div>

 ## Citation
-If you use our method in your project, please cite
+If you use our method in your project, please consider referencing
 ```
 @article{liu2024fourier,
   title={Fourier Prompt Tuning for Modality-Incomplete Scene Segmentation},